bholloway/persistent-cache-webpack-plugin/README.md

 This plugin is experimental and you should be aware of the following.

+* Implementation is brittle and its effectiveness is not yet clear.
-* The plugin may not be able to serialise all of your cache content, what it can serialise should improve performance.
+* The plugin may not be able to serialise all of your cache content, it will warn if it cannot.
-* The cache may be large, possibly an **order of magnitude larger than your project**.
+* The cache may be large, possibly an **orders of magnitude larger than your project**.
 * The file which persists the cache can grow with use and may need **periodic deletion**.

 ## Usage